Advanced Gay: Production

 "Advanced Gay" was written by Matt Murray, his first writing credit for the series.
 It was directed by Joe Russo, his 18th directing credit.

 Cultural references

 The storyline involving Troy and his talents is a spoof of the 1997 film Good Will Hunting.
 His initiation ceremony as an air conditioning repairman drew references to Twin Peaks and The Big Lebowski.
 The vice dean’s speech to Troy about the lifetime commitment to secrecy parodies Men In Black.

 Troy and Abed's "Inspector Spacetime" act is a spoof of the television series Doctor Who.

 The name of the drag queen, Urbana Champaign, is also the name of a college town in Illinois.

+“Cornelius” is Chevy Chase’s given name; in this episode, it is the name of his character’s father.

 Reception

 Ratings

 In its original broadcast on November 3, 2011, "Advanced Gay" drew an estimated 3.84 million viewers, with a Nielsen rating/share of 1.7/5 in the 18–49 demographic.

 Reviews

 The episode received mixed reviews from critics.

 Emily VanDerWerff of The A.V.
 Club gave it a 'B+', saying while "the episode didn’t quite earn all of its emotional moments, but I was impressed with how well it did regardless."
 She added that the episode's ending was weak.
 Alan Sepinwall of HitFix praised Goodman's role but found Pierce's father's character too exaggerated.
 Hollywood.com's Kelsea Stahler said "'Advanced Gay' wasn’t terrible, it just feels like a bit of a letdown after the fantastic 'Remedial Chaos Theory' and the hilarious 'Horror Fiction in Seven Spooky Steps'."

 Ethan Alter of Television Without Pity said the episode's A and B stories were "mashed together in a lumpy, misshapen way."
 He also criticized the stereotypical portrayal of gay characters.
 Leigh Raines of TV Fanatic said, "By no means is Community opposed to tackling controversial issues and writing non-PC jokes, but this episode was sure to offend just about everyone.
 Still, I guess that was the point."
 She rated the episode 3.5/5 stars.